 Encrypted Messaging

-Free, open source, end-to-end encrypted using the Signal Protocol.
-Minimal metadata — Signal does not retain logs of who you message, when, or how often on their servers.
+Free, open source.
+Every message and call is end-to-end encrypted.
+Signal does not retain logs of who you message, when, or how often.
 Available on iOS and Android.

 Tor Browser